jackdesert/whatwasthatword/README.md

   * "superfluous" needs <d_link> tag integrated to work.
 Similar to "snobby" above
   * If I misspell a word, tell me about it! (currently 500 response).
 Example: "snoby"
   * Add pronunciation and mp3 back in
+  * Add a route for /reset that clears words for that user